pqrkchqps/diehard-dot-fund/docs/en/using_the_loomio_api/README.md

 #### Side loading

-Responses from the Loomio API all utilize a strategy known as [side loading](https://www.netguru.co/blog/active-model-serializers-ember) (also known as 'compound document')
+Responses from the Diehard_Fund API all utilize a strategy known as [side loading](https://www.netguru.co/blog/active-model-serializers-ember) (also known as 'compound document')

 This means that instead of loading all records in a nested structure, like this: